bytesWright/creditCardDetectionDSG/README.md

 This guide outlines the streamlined process for setting up the project using Blender, which includes automatic environment creation and package installation:

+1. **Install Anaconda:**

+   - Download and install Anaconda from [Anaconda's website](https://www.anaconda.com/download).
+This is necessary to manage the environments and dependencies.

-1. **Clone the Repository**:
+2. **Clone the Repository**:
     - Clone the project using the command:
       ```
       git clone https://github.com/bytesWright/creditCardDetectionDSG.git
       ```

-2. **Initialize the Environment with Blender**:
+3. **Initialize the Environment with Blender**:

    - Open the Blender file named generator.blend and run the script RUN-ME-FIRST-RUN-ME-ONCE.
 This script automatically creates a new Anaconda environment tailored specifically for this project and installs the necessary dependencies using pip to ensure compatibility with Blender's Python interpreter.

-3. **Verify the Environment Setup**:
+4. **Verify the Environment Setup**:

    - After the initial environment setup, execute the `RUN-ME-SECOND` script located in the same Blender file.
 This script checks if the PIL library, a crucial dependency, is correctly installed in the Conda environment.
 This verification ensures that the environment is properly configured for synthetic dataset generation.

 If you encounter any issues creating the environment, please open a support issue on the GitHub repository.
 This will help us address your problem promptly and improve the setup process for all users.